umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 There are 4 challenges of the current backoffice, that motivates us for this project:
 1. Product-specific UI makes the Umbraco journey (CMS, 1st- and 3rd party packages, Cloud, etc.) inconsistent and development inefficient.
-2. Unclear API surface makes developers reach for undocumented hacks, resulting in an unofficial API layer that we still try to maintain.
+2. Unclear extension API surface makes developers reach for undocumented hacks, resulting in an unofficial API layer that we still try to maintain.
 3. The current architecture and framework is holding back and/or slowing down development.
 4. AngularJS enters EOL in ~12 months.